 Support at school is flexible and is carefully aligned to each child's individual education needs as they progress.

-If a student attending a regular class needs additional support, the first step is to contact the school principal or school learning and support team or the school principal.
+If a student attending a mainstream class needs additional support, the first step is to contact the school principal or school learning and support team.

 Most students are supported at school without the need for a confirmation of disability.
 Students requiring targeted specialist support do need a confirmation of disability.

-Use the school locator to find the local school.
+Use the school finder to find the local school.

 Roles and responsibilities